wichapol/MAQE-Homework/frontend/CSS Styling/README.md

 \
 **Step two**\
 \
-Write code within 1 hour by sending the message "Edit CSS 1" to commit After 1 hour has passed, I reviewed and improved a little before committing the latest version .You can view it on  my GitHub.\
+Write code within 1 hour by send the message "Edit CSS 1" to commit After 1 hour has passed, I reviewed and improved a little before committing the latest version .You can view it on  my GitHub.\
 \
 :point_right: